 Betsy’s serves a Blue Plate Special every day, a meat-and-two affair that includes the likes of pot roast, fried chicken, or pork chops, plus a couple of side dishes (try the rich, motley-textured mac ‘n’ cheese, ethereal onion rings, or curiously sweet/sharp cole slaw), and a corn muffin — all for $10.
 On Friday and Saturday only, Betsy’s also is open for breakfast.

 Ice cream service is a kick, ranging from cones and cups to sundaes to a top-of-the-line “Heavens to Betsy” that is eight scoops of ice cream, hot fudge, butterscotch, caramel and marshmallow toppings, pineapple, strawberries, bananas, Heath Bar crunch, Oreo crumbles, peanuts, whipped cream, and cherries.
 I like the Nutty Buddy sundae, which is vanilla ice cream, hot fudge and peanut butter sauce, crumbled Reese’s Pieces, whipped cream and a cherry.
-There is nothing extraordinary about the ice cream or the fudge, but these concoctions are well-constructed and will satisfy all but the fussy ice cream epicure.
+There is nothing extraordinary about the ice cream or the fudge, but these concoctions are well-constructed and will satisfy all but the fastidious ice cream epicure.

-The one reason not to have ice cream is cake.
-Betsy’s cakes, made fresh in the morning by a gent name Meechee, are some of the best anywhere: tall, generously frosted beauties that range from mile-high, 5-layer chocolate to dazzling pecan pie pound cake.
-All welcome the a la mode treatment.
+Cakes, lined up on pedestals along the counter, are extraordinary — reason enough to visit Betsy’s.
+Made by a local confectionery maestro known as Meechee, they are towering, generously frosted beauties that range from mile-high, 5-layer chocolate to dazzling pecan pie pound cake.
+All welcome an a la mode treatment.